 Things you must tell CBS

-Businesses that provide tattoo services must keep records and tell CBS:
+As a business you must keep records and tell CBS:

 - the name and address of company directors

-- details of all employees.
+- details of all employees

 - details of your lease agreement or title of deed